Meet the Guild Team!

-Jane: I trained as a theatre maker and worked as both as a director and performer before moving back to Sheffield.
-I worked freelance and for a lot of different organisations in the city before setting up the Guild.
+Jane: I trained as a theatre maker and worked as both as a director and performer before moving back to Sheffield in 2010.
+I then worked freelance and for a lot of different organisations in the city before setting up the Guild.

 What are some of the things you do at Sheffield Creative Guild:

-Jane: Before Brett came along I was responsible for everything but now that’s starting to change.
-Some of the main things I’m responsible for now are; arranging all the events, managing the membership, handling the finances and developing relationships in the city and creating new opportunities for the Guild and our members.
+Jane: Before Brett came along I was responsible for everything as I was the only member of staff but now that’s starting to change.
+Some of the main things I’m responsible for now are; arranging all the events, managing the membership, handling the finances, developing relationships in the city and creating new opportunities for the Guild and our members.

-Brett: I’ve only been with the Guild a little over a month so I’m still finding my feet a little but I’m mainly responsible for our social media, maintaining the content on our website and supporting Jane with our events and basically whatever she needs.
+Brett: I’ve only been with the Guild a little over a month so I’m still finding my feet but I’m mainly responsible for our social media, maintaining the content on our website and supporting Jane with our events and basically whatever she needs me to do!
 I’m also looking to expand what we do around video in the Guild since I’m a filmmaker in my other life.

 Why did you start working with the Guild?

-Jane: The Guild appealed to me because I’ve experience of being both a freelancer and working for small arts organisations in the city, I know what it’s like to be a creative in Sheffield.
+Jane: I’ve experience of being both a freelancer and working for small arts organisations in the city, I know what it’s like to be a creative in Sheffield.
 For me, I felt the Guild was the answer to a lot of the problems I’ve experienced; whether that was isolation or lack of support and advice, basic help with how to develop myself and my business or simply the lack of a network of people and skills.
 I really saw the potential of the Guild there.